awsdocs/aws-systems-manager-user-guide/doc_source/syman-inventory-troubleshooting.md

 # Troubleshooting problems with Systems Manager Inventory<a name="syman-inventory-troubleshooting"></a>

-This topic includes information about how to troubleshoot common errors or problems with Systems Manager Inventory\.
+This topic includes information about how to troubleshoot common errors or problems with AWS Systems Manager Inventory\.

 **Topics**
 + [Multiple apply all associations with document 'AWS\-GatherSoftwareInventory' are not supported](#systems-manager-inventory-troubleshooting-multiple)